Via ferrata De Luca/Innerkofler Basic Info

 It's possible to do the via ferrata De Luca/Innerkofler in reverse, starting at Forcella Lavaredo and finishing at rifugio Locatelli.
 I also recommend staying overnight in the hut and tackling another nearby via ferrata Torre di Toblin the next day.

 If you have any questions about this via ferrata or you are planning a trip to the Dolomites and you are seeking advice let me know in the comments below.
 I always answer.
+For more information on via ferratas, photography spots and hikes go to my Italian Dolomites Guide.

 Join thousands of monthly readers and get my posts delivered straight to your inbox